 - 3.4.
-During the Relevant Period the Participant shall not become involved as an owner, officer, director, employee, contractor, advisor or agent of any business principally engaged in insurance brokerage, reinsurance brokerage, surety brokerage, insurance agency, underwriting agency or managing general agency business (including but not limited to Aon Corporation, Arthur J. Gallagher & Co. and Marsh Incorporated). - 3.5.
-To the extent the Participant is a party to an Employment Agreement or other agreement with the Employer, the Company or any Subsidiary that contains post-employment covenants and restrictions, those post-employment covenants and restrictions shall be separate and apart and independent from the covenants and restrictions set forth in Section 3.2 and Section 3.3 herein. - 3.6.
+To the extent the Participant is a party to an Employment Agreement or other agreement with the Employer, the Company or any Subsidiary that contains post-employment covenants and restrictions, those post-employment covenants and restrictions shall be separate and apart and independent from the covenants and restrictions set forth in Section 3.2 and Section 3.3 herein. - 3.5.
 The Participant shall not directly or indirectly, at any time during or after the Participant's employment with any Employer, take any action or make any statement, written or oral, that disparages or criticizes the business or management of the Employer, the Company or any Subsidiary or any of its or their respective directors, officers, agents, employees, products or services.
-Nothing contained herein limits or restricts any rights Participant may have to engage in protected concerted activity under the National Labor Relations Act. - 3.7.
+Nothing contained herein limits or restricts any rights Participant may have to engage in protected concerted activity under the National Labor Relations Act. - 3.6.
 The Participant recognizes and agrees that the payment of damages will not be an adequate remedy for any breach by Participant of any of the covenants set forth in Section 3 of this RCA.
-Participant recognizes that irreparable injury will result to Company and/or its Subsidiaries in the event of any such breach and therefore Participant agrees that Company may, in addition to recovering damages, proceed in equity to enjoin Participant from violating any such covenant. - 3.8.
-The Participant acknowledges that the provisions of this Section 3 are fair, reasonable and necessary to protect the goodwill and interests of the Restricted Group.

-Section 4 - Governing Law & Jurisdiction
+Participant recognizes that irreparable injury will result to Company and/or its Subsidiaries in the event of any such breach and therefore Participant agrees that Company may, in addition to recovering damages, proceed in equity to enjoin Participant from violating any such covenant. - 3.7.
+The Participant acknowledges that the provisions of this Section 3 are fair, reasonable and necessary to protect the goodwill and interests of the Restricted Group. - Section 4 Governing Law & Jurisdiction - 4.1.

-- 4.1.
 This RCA shall be governed by and construed in accordance with the laws of the state of New York, without regard to its conflicts of law principles. - 4.2.
 Any suit, action or proceeding arising out of or relating to this RCA shall only be brought in the State and Federal Courts located in the County of New York, State of New York and the Parties hereto irrevocably and unconditionally submit accordingly to the exclusive jurisdiction of such courts for the purpose of any such suit, action or proceeding.
 The Participant hereby irrevocably and unconditionally waives any objections he or she may now have or hereafter have to the laying of the venue of any suit, action or proceeding arising out of or relating to this RCA in the foregoing courts.
 The Participant further acknowledges that for purposes of N.Y.C.P.L.R.
 327(b) and N.Y.
 G.O.L.
 Section 5-1402, the value of the Plan is in excess of One Million Dollars (\$1,000,000) and the Participant hereby further irrevocably and unconditionally waives any claim that any such suit, action or proceeding brought in the foregoing courts has been brought in an inconvenient forum.